Chapter 28:

 And yet, despite all this doom and gloom, despite potential enemies that could turn their eyes south and attempt to invade us someday, there was one bit of good news: A surviving human city.

 To the far North - so far my poultry telescope certainly can't see it - is the game's homage to high fantasy, a city of rising concentric circles climbing up the side of a mountain.
-Generally considered Escape's second-largest settlement, and its most fortified by far, Arianrhod still stands.
+Generally considered Escape's second-largest settlement and its most fortified by far, Arianrhod still stands.

 Unfortunately, even Lila's magic can't see so far as to spot people or smoke from chimneys, but she confidently states the city is fully intact, its layered walls standing firm.
 It's a moment of excitement for us.
 That city had plenty of player homes you could buy if you were the type to prefer roleplaying in a populated area.
-Along with shops and other player facilities, combined with simply being a rather cool place to explore, chances are a large number of players, not to mention tens of thousands of NPCS, are living there, still alive.
+Along with shops and other facilities, combined with simply being a rather cool place to explore, chances are that a large number of players, not to mention tens of thousands of NPCs, are living there, still alive.
 Holding out in this new world, just like we are.

-Even our demonic mistress agrees that someday, when we're confident in our defences, and the situation with roaming drone armies settles down, we should try and send word; let them know we exist and see how they reply.
 It's strange, I never liked people - I mean, I'm a shut-in for crying out loud, it's in the job title - and yet, I find myself genuinely warmed to know we’re not the only true humans left in this world.

-"Here Sek," Ko says, handing me today's dose.
+"Here, Sek, open wide," Eshu jeers, handing me today's dose.
 My face no doubt scrunches in displeasure as I swallow the foul-tasting tablet, "Ugh, thanks..."

 As a precaution, we're all taking radiation medicine bought from the menu.
 Lila is a demon, but the girls insist she should, too.
-Unlike the skeletal Estolpfo, Lila is very much a demon with skin, organs and other things that might get ill in such circumstances as we now find ourselves.
+Unlike the skeletal Estolpfo, Lila is very much a being with skin, organs and other things that might get ill in such circumstances as we now find ourselves.

 "Ah well, that's a 'game-thing'.
 This place was made to be visited, rather than to obey geographical constraints," I reply, warranting me one of Lila’s patented ‘your species is insane’ looks.

 The mountaintop is indeed pretty cosy, a small meadow really.
 Lush, soft grass, some cute trees, plenty of space for a campfire crackling in front of us, and so high up that the dust and depravity down below are nowhere to be seen.
+A peaceful island within the wastelands all around.

 "You could just reach up and grab one," Eshu adds, staring wide-eyed at the clear view of the night sky and stars above.
 It's a somewhat cliché sentiment, but I get how she feels.
 This high, up staring at the glorious 8k hyper-detailed night's sky-box is really something.